Is the AI Singularity Concept a Mathematical Mirage?

 The Singularity Might Be a Mathematical Anomaly

-In mathematics there is something called an asymptote.
+In mathematics there’s something called an asymptote.
 A curve can accelerate toward a line forever without ever reaching it.
 The closer it gets, the harder each incremental move becomes.
-From a distance it looks like convergence, but up close it‘s diminishing return.
+From a distance it looks like convergence, but up close it’s diminishing return.

-Nature is full of these patterns where systems grow rapidly when conditions are favourable, then slow as constraints tighten.
-Energy dissipates and friction increases.
-Limits naturally assert themselves because nature loves asymptotes.
+Nature is full of these patterns, where systems grow fast when conditions are favourable, but slow down as friction builds.
+Limits always assert themselves, because nature loves asymptotes.

-Despite all the flashy hype, AI progress may be behaving exactly like that.
+Despite all the hype, AI progress might be behaving exactly like that.

 But look closely at the kinds of domains that fell first.

-Once computing and training methods crossed a threshold, those domains yielded quickly.
-That tells us something precise.
-AI excels in environments where the rules are stable and feedback is clean.
+Once compute and training methods crossed a threshold, those domains yielded quickly.
+That tells us something specific.
+AI excels where rules are stable and feedback is clean.
+It doesn’t automatically follow that open ended, socially embedded, real world intelligence will fall the same way.

-When large language models moved from research labs into mainstream workflow in late 2022, the shift felt sudden, because it was sudden.
-But the underlying structure was similar.
-Vast corpora with predictable training objectives and measurable targets.
-The pattern is not mystical, it’s just that the first layers to fall are always the ones most compatible with scale, which is not proof of an infinite curve.
-It may simply be proof that we solved the solvable layers first.
+When large language models moved from research labs into mainstream use in late 2022 the shift was again sudden.
+But the underlying structure was similar to everything before it.
+Vast training data and easily measurable outcomes.
+The pattern isn’t mysterious.
+The first layers to fall are always the ones most compatible with scale.
+That’s not proof of an infinite curve.
+It might just mean we usually solve the solvable layers first.

-If intelligence behaves like an asymptote rather than a switch, progress does not collapse.
-It continues.
-But each incremental gain costs more money, more energy, more data, and more engineering effort while delivering less perceived novelty.
-The easy gains have largely been spent.
+If intelligence behaves like an asymptote rather than a switch, progress doesn’t stop, it just gets harder and more expensive with each step forward, because the easy gains have largely been spent.

-GPT-4 scoring near the top tier of certain professional exams is impressive, but it’s not evidence of consciousness.
-Passing an exam proves pattern mastery within constraints.
-It does not prove selfhood.
+GPT-4 scoring near the top of certain professional exams is genuinely impressive.
+But it’s not evidence of consciousness.
+Passing an exam proves the system has mastered patterns within a constrained environment.
+Full stop.

-Most boardrooms aren’t arguing about whether models are conscious.
-They’re arguing about compliance, audit trails, liability, and data residency.
-We’re often casually debating the philosophy of mind while procurement is asking whether the vendor has SOC 2 certification.
-And that contrast exposes where the real friction sits.
+Most boardrooms aren’t debating machine consciousness.
+They’re debating compliance, audit trails, liability, and data residency.
+The philosophy of mind is an interesting dinner conversation…but Procurement just wants to know if the vendor has SOC 2 certification.

 The spectacle fades…and integration problem remains.

 It is easy to assume that if systems keep improving, then general intelligence is simply a matter of scale.
-But scale does not automatically produce grounding, stable agency, long-range reasoning, or coherence across contexts.
-Those challenges don’t necessarily yield to more computing power.
+But scale does not automatically produce coherence across contexts.

 If the singularity requires subjective intelligence (a system that experiences and integrates itself as a self) then we may be chasing a theoretical limit rather than a practical milestone.
 And that fact totally reframes the relationship between humans and AI.